Cowering in a corner at night is something I thought I only had to do on the weekends…and then I was introduced to Darkwood!

 Platforms: PC (Windows, Mac OS and Linux)

 Platform reviewed on: PC (Windows)

 Darkwood is a top-down survival horror game brought to us by Acid Wizard Studio.
 Players take the reins of a man, stranded in an eerie forest after being attacked by a mysterious stranger.
 The aim…get out of the woods, sounds simple?
 That’s what I thought too.

-This is a straight from the get-go a no hand-holding game.
+This is a game that doesn’t hold your hand.
 Darkwood throws players into the deep end.
-We know the end goal, get out of the forest.
+It gives you the end goals but that’s it: get out of the forest.